julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Genomic_analysis.md

 ## 4 - Identification of orthogroups specific to naturally resistant-rifampin *Rickettsia* species
 ### 4.1.
 Orthofinder
-For this Orthofinder analysis, the command line are the same than the part above.
+For this Orthofinder analysis, the command line are the same than the part above (first command line).
 However, we used a subset of the previous dataset, corresponding to **18 *Rickettsia* genomes** for which rifampin-resistance status is documented (*i.e.* n=3 resistant and n=15 suceptible, see TableS2 for details).

 ### 4.2 Roary
 This tool compares the pangenome of a genome dataset, identifying the core and accessory genomes.
 Find out more about the tool here: <https://sanger-pathogens.github.io/Roary/>.